 - Where the prime contract is exempt from CAS under 9903.201-1, any subcontract under that contract is also exempt from CAS

-How do I know if my Contract is subject to CAS?
+How do I know if my contract is subject to CAS Exemptions?

-As a general rule, you may fall under one of the FAR cost accounting standards exemptions based on the dollar value and type of contract you have received from the federal government.
+As a general rule, you may fall under one of the CAS exemptions based on the dollar value and type of contract you have received from the federal government.
 For example, contracts and subcontracts with educational institutions are subject to special CAS coverage.

 If you are subject to CAS, then a standard CAS clause will be incorporated into your contract.

-When a subcontract is awarded under a CAS covered prime contract, the CAS coverage on the subcontract is determined in the same way as prime contracts awarded to the subcontractor’s business unit.
+When a subcontract is awarded under a CAS-covered prime contract, the FAR coverage on the subcontract is determined in the same way as prime contracts awarded to the subcontractor’s business unit.
 Getting help with your FAR accounting standards would be essential.

 Knowing what standards you will be held accountable to under a government contract is extremely important.
 If you are unsure, you could violate the contract without even knowing.
-Avoid costly mistakes; learn more about the FAR cost accounting standards exemptions.
+Avoid costly mistakes; learn more about the FAR exemptions.

 Contact any of our government contracts attorneys at 1-866-601-5518 for a free consultation.